-Grading adjacent to streams must be in compliance with NPDES general permit, where applicable, but must at a minimum provide for buffer areas and vegetated swales between the stream and graded areas.
-As appropriate, follow the SCVURPPP BMPs for construction activities, as contained in "Blueprint for a Clean Bay", and the "California Storm Water Best Management Practice Handbook for Construction.
+Grading adjacent to streams must be in compliance with NPDES general permit, where applicable, and must at a minimum provide for buffer areas and vegetated swales between the stream and graded areas.

 In compliance with the statewide General Permit for Construction, grading activities that disturb one acre or more of land require the project proponent to prepare and have on site a Storm Water Pollution Prevention Plan.
-Contact the Regional Water Quality Control Board for details.

 EXCEPTION: Exceptions are allowed per each municipality's drainage ordinance and NPDES permits.
-Exceptions from swale and BMP's are allowed if there are other run-off controls in place to protect water quality.
+Exceptions from swale and BMP's are allowed if there are other run-off controls in place.